Getting Started with Vouch

 kubectl | EKS |

-These tools read your AWS config or Docker config – no additional setup beyond the integrations in Step 4.
+These tools read your AWS config, SSH config, Git credential helper, or Docker config – no additional wrapper commands are needed after setup.

 Step 6 – Onboard your team